Jide1012/Regex-Tutorial/Develop/gist-template.md

-# Title (replace with your title)
+# Title (Learning Regex)

-A Regular expression or (Regex) is a string of text that allows you to create patterns that help manage, locate, and match text.They began to emerge in the 1940s as a way to describe regular languages, but they really began to show up in the programming world during the 1970s.
+A Regular expression or (Regex) is a string of text that allows you to create patterns that help manage, locate, and match text.They started in the 1940s as a way to describe regular languages, but they really bursted onto the programming world during the 1970s.
 Regular expressions are used in search engines, in search and replace dialogs of word processors and text editors.
-In this tutorial we will take a deeper look at Regex and understand how to use it.
+In this tutorial we will take a deeper look at Regex and understand how they work.

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+In this tutorial we are going to break down the email regex below.
+We will break down the different parts of the Regex from the Anchors, Quantifiers, Character Classes, Grouping and Capturing, and Bracket Expressions.
+We will learn how we get from the email regex below to jl20@gmail.com

 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$

 ## Table of Contents

 - [Anchors](#anchors)